mdadnanshuvo/travel_scraper/README.md

 ---

 ## Acceptance Criteria
-- [x] Use Scrapy Spider for scraping.
+1. Must use Scrapy Spider.
-- [x] Store data into PostgreSQL using SQLAlchemy.
+2. Store data into a PostgreSQL database using SQLAlchemy.
-- [x] Automatically create database tables and save images locally.
+3. Tables must create automatically, and images must store in a directory created automatically.
+Image references must be stored in the database.
-- [x] Provide a public repository with documentation.
+4. Must send a public GitHub repository link containing the project with a proper `README.md`.
-- [x] Code coverage of at least 60%.
+5. Code coverage must be at least **60%**.
+6. Manual validation of output data is required (no cheating).

 ---